-The living room is a vital seat of feng shui for your family and should be addressed with this importance in mind.
+A feng shui living room is vital for your family and should be addressed with its importance in mind.
 Most families spend a great deal of time in the living room and because it's a gathering place, living room feng shui needs to accommodate the appropriate energies to ensure the wealth, health, and happiness of the family.

 Choose the Right Feng Shui Living Room Location